 Then, they retreat to their small groups — led by adult guides — where they talk about highs and lows of the day and what the lesson means in their daily lives.
 Once a month, students from the high school youth group join the discussions to act as mentors for the confirmation students.

 The confirmation program is structured so that students have an opportunity to make Christian friends their own age.
 Each age group meets socially for campouts at church, weekend retreats and lock-ins.
 Additionally, the students participate in service projects such as Kids Against Hunger food packing at church and preparing a meal for the residents of Serenity Inns.

-Please contact us with any questions about how to enroll your child in Confirmation at Church of the Resurrection.
+Please contact us with any questions about joining our Confirmation program.